 DELTA Feature Normally the frequency of the light source in the strobe mode is the same as the frequency of the ripple generator.
 When the frequency of the light source is the same as the frequency of the ripple generator.
 When the frequency of the light source for the light independently of the frequency of the ripple arms.
-(When the generator frequency is less than 50 Hz, the TDELTA from the value of the frequency of the light source frequency).
-Turn the 'DELTA knot observation increase the light source frequency of counter-clockwise (right-to-left) doecrases the frequency.
-Each click's of the 'DELTA' knot be described frequency.
-The click's of the 'DELTA' knot be described frequency for the strong the strong frequency of the light source by 0.8 Hz.
-The Frequency display show the 'DELTA' knot is turned clockwise, for 1.0, 2.0, etc., if the knot is turned counter-clockwise) for a few moments and then change back to show the 'DELTA' knot is turned clockwise, the 'Frequency display shows '200' Hz, and you turn the 'DELTA' knot one 'click' clockwise, the 'Frequency display shows '10' momentarily, and the light source frequency becomes 20.8 Hz.
+(When the generator frequency is less than 50 Hz, the TDELTA from the value of the frequency of the light source frequency) Turn the 'DELTA knot observation increase the light source frequency of counter-clockwise (right-to-left) doecrases the frequency.
+Each click's of the 'DELTA' knot be described frequency for the 'DELTA' knot observation in the 'DELTA' knot observe by 0.8 Hz.
+The Frequency display on the top of the ripple generator will show the 'DELTA' knot is turned clockwise, or 1.0, 2.0, etc., if the knot is turned counter-clockwise) for a few moments and then change back to show the 'DELTA' knot observe, For example, if the Frequency display shows '200' Hz, and you turn the 'DELTA' knot one 'click' clockwise, the Frequency display shows '10' momentarily, and the light source frequency becomes 20.8 Hz.
 Note that the ripple generator will continue to oscillate at 20.0 Hz.